Here are the top Institutional holders of Golden Minerals Company (AUMN) shares

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 5.43 million shares valued at $4.13 million.
 The investor’s holdings represent 3.34% of the AUMN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is ETF Managers Group, LLC with 1.03 million shares valued at $0.78 million to account for 0.64% of the shares outstanding.
 The other top investors are Bridgeway Capital Management, Inc. which holds 0.54 million shares representing 0.33% and valued at over $0.41 million, while Renaissance Technologies, LLC holds 0.27% of the shares totaling 0.43 million with a market value of $0.33 million.

-Golden Minerals Company (AMEX: AUMN) is -8.24% lower on its value in year-to-date trading and has touched a low of $0.13 and a high of $1.30 in the current 52-week trading range.
+Golden Minerals Company (AMEX: AUMN) is -0.92% lower on its value in year-to-date trading and has touched a low of $0.13 and a high of $1.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The AUMN stock was last observed hovering at around $0.70 in the last trading session, with the day’s loss setting it 0.0%.
+The AUMN stock was last observed hovering at around $0.71 in the last trading session, with the day’s gains setting it 0.04%.

-The stock witnessed a -19.28% loss in the last 1 month and extending the period to 3 months gives it a 13.05%, and is -8.03% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.97% over the week and 8.02% over the month.
+The stock witnessed a -21.46% loss in the last 1 month and extending the period to 3 months gives it a 26.28%, and is 12.39% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.35% over the week and 7.61% over the month.

 Golden Minerals Company (AUMN) Analyst Forecasts